kerbin111/Integ/README.md

 of randomness used.
 Note, then, that the implementation is responsible for providing the actual generator and a seed (if your generator is pseudo-random).
 This reference implementation uses the Python random module, which is pseudo-random, and its default seed generation settings.

+The comparison operator is of the form <ab.
+If a < b, the operator will return 0; otherwise, it will return 1.
+This property is diametrically opposed to comparison behavior in other languages, like C; this is intentional.

 The conditional operator is of the form ?xyz.
 If x is 0, y will be evaluated; otherwise, z will be evaluated.
 For instance, ? (-(\[())(97)) (](97)) () prints "a" if it receives "a", and does not print anything if it receives another character.